Connectivity for Oregon’s Public & Non-Profit Sectors

-LINK OREGON is a consortium of the State of Oregon through its Office of Enterprise Information Services (EIS) and the state’s research universities—Oregon State University, OHSU, Portland State University, and the University of Oregon.
+LINK OREGON is a consortium of the State of Oregon through its Office of Enterprise Information Services (EIS) and the state’s research universities: Oregon State University, OHSU, Portland State University, and the University of Oregon.

-Our vision extends to supporting current and new technologies and the associated data requirements—for such areas as Internet of Things (IoT), Big Data, Blockchain, artificial intelligence, virtual and augmented reality and others—to make Oregon smarter, more responsive, more equitable, and more resilient.
+In addressing the needs of our members, our vision extends to supporting current and new technologies and the associated data requirements—for such areas as Internet of Things (IoT), Big Data, Blockchain, artificial intelligence, virtual and augmented reality and others—to make Oregon smarter, more responsive, more equitable, and more resilient.